 “This will revolutionize travel!”

-Otto Lilienthal, creator of a flying glider, was killed by his own invention after declaring that it was one of the safest ways to travel and would be safer than horse and buggy or even foot.
+Otto Lilienthal, creator of the flying glider, was killed by his own invention after declaring that it was one of the safest ways to travel, and would be safer than traveling by horse and buggy, or even by foot.

 4. George Bush and 9/11

-George W. Bush and his administration handled the Middle East using the military after 9/11, stating that only through American power could the Middle East achieve freedom and democracy.
+George W. Bush and his administration handled the problems in the Middle East using the U.S. military after the events of 9/11, stating that only through American power could the Middle East achieve freedom and democracy.

 “Mr. President you can’t say that Dallas doesn’t love you.”